ismanish/testgen-simplified/README.md

 # TestGen API - Simplified

-A streamlined FastAPI service for generating educational test banks using AWS Claude and OpenSearch.
+A streamlined FastAPI service for generating educational test banks using AWS Claude and OpenSearch with dynamic index selection based on book titles.

 ## Overview

 This simplified version consolidates the original multi-file architecture into a single, easy-to-understand application.
 It generates test banks with multiple-choice questions, true/false questions, and essay questions based on chapter content retrieved from OpenSearch.
+The API now supports multiple books by dynamically selecting the correct OpenSearch index based on the book title.

 ## Features

 - **Single File Architecture**: All functionality consolidated into `app.py`
+- **Dynamic Index Selection**: Automatically selects the correct OpenSearch index based on book title
 - **AWS Integration**: Uses AWS Bedrock (Claude) for LLM and OpenSearch for content retrieval
+- **Multiple Book Support**: Supports different textbooks with separate indices
 - **Flexible Question Generation**: Supports MCQ, True/False, and Essay questions
 - **Learning Objectives Integration**: Maps questions to specific learning objectives
 - **File Saving**: Automatically saves generated test banks as JSON files